tonoli/RT-1/README.md

 # Ray Tracer

+Ray Tracer is the last 42 project of the Graphic Branch.
+I realized this project with nsampre, tdelmas and mmartins.

 Let's gear up!
 Following the [RTv1](http://github.com/nsampre/42/tree/rtv1) project, RT takes raytracing to a new level adding the mirror effect, transparency, object cutting, textures and more!
 Capitalize on your RTv1 project to create an infrastructure capable of managing all the ramifications of new features.
 Render outstanding computer-generated imagery sure to impress!
 Team up with your peers and practice the unavoidable future of working with others!